-We hope this guide will answer your questions about your testicular venogram procedure.
+We hope this guide will answer your questions about your venogram procedure.
 Please contact the team if you require further information via the details at the end of this leaflet.

-What is a testicular venogram?
+What is a venogram?

-A testicular venogram is an investigation to look at the veins supplying blood to the testes using x-rays and x-ray dye (contrast medium).
-This is to detect any abnormalities with the veins around the testes.
+A venogram is an investigation to look at the deep veins in your body using x-rays and x-ray dye (an iodine based solution called contrast medium).
+This is to detect any abnormalities with the veins.

-Why do I need a testicular venogram?
+Why do I need a venogram?